RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 ## TODO

-- [ ] Implement the download functionality for the "Download Data" button.
+- [ ] Implement the download functionality for the "Download Data" button (requires testing).
 - [ ] Add functionality for the "Add New Item(s)" button.
 - [ ] Implement the activation/deactivation logic for the "Activate/Deactivate Item(s)" button.
 - [ ] Add functionality for the "Redrive" button.